iwanders/micro_hap/README.md

 Actions in this main test are; pair, toggle a few times, disable & enable bluetooth, toggle a few more times.

 ## Architecture
 Many parts were only tackled when I encountered a new concept in building out the logic against the recording.
-It could do with a cleanup, but I'm not sure if I get to that before I have to step away from this for a while, so here's a dump of information for myself, and others that may interact with this:

 To help people understand the code and the concepts, here's an information dump:
 - An accessory is comprised of Services, the `accessory_information`, `protocol` and `pairing` services are required.